-In addition, we normally expect this person to be registered with the HCPC in the relevant profession and, where there is more than one protected title, to be eligible to use the title the programme relates to.
+Also, we normally expect this person to be registered with us in the relevant profession and, if there is more than one protected title that applies, to be eligible to use the title the programme relates to.

 However, we recognise that there may be circumstances where it is possible and appropriate for a programme to be led by someone who is not registered on the relevant part of the Register.
-If this is the case, you must be able to show how you make sure they are appropriate for the role and have access to the necessary information and resources specific to the relevant profession.
+If this is the case, you must be able to show how you make sure they are appropriate for the role and have access to the necessary information and resources for the relevant profession.